albatrossir/albatrossir.github.io/index.md

 It consists of two components.
 A restful API Server built to a single executable for portability, and an Endpoint Agent, currently supporting Windows 7 and 10 with future support planned for OSX and Debian Based Systems.

+Longer term, the code may be made open source (once it's at a state of tidiness befitting an open source project).
+For now, the documentation is open for development on top of the server API.

+Any issues can be reported [here](https://github.com/albatrossir/albatrossir.github.io/issues)

 ### The Server

 The Server is a standalone executable, designed to be as portable as possible with low system requirements.
 It uses a sqlite backend which we have found to be sufficient for a large number of endpoints.